High Blood Pressure and Dementia

 In various studies on reducing the risk of dementia, it was shown that patients benefit from consistent treatment of their high blood pressure.

 Another research group observed 300 Alzheimer patients over a period of two and a half years.
-Here, too, it was shown that patients whose cardiac risk factors (such as high blood pressure) were continuously treated performed significantly better cognitively than the group whose risk factors remained untreated.
+Here too, it was shown that patients whose cardiac risk factors (such as high blood pressure) were continuously treated performed significantly better cognitively than the group whose risk factors remained untreated.
 In the latter, the loss of mental performance progressed rapidly.

 An analysis of the British Whitehall-II study provides concrete numbers.
 Over a period of 32 years, 4.5 percent of the 8,600 participants developed dementia.
 The systolic blood pressure was over 130 mmHg in 29 percent of the subjects at the age of 50.
 Above this threshold, 6.3 percent developed dementia, while only 3.7 percent were affected at lower blood pressure values.
-When adjusted for other risk factors such as smoking, overweight, and the like, there is a relative increase in the dementia rate of 38 percent.
+When adjusted for other risk factors such as smoking, overweight, and the like, there was a relative increase in the dementia rate of 38 percent.

 The connection between elevated blood pressure values and dementia was also shown in a Korean study.
 It was observed that in young seniors, who were 66 years old, the risk of vascular dementia was already increased at systolic blood pressure values over 130 mmHg.
 The risk of developing Alzheimers dementia increased at systolic blood pressure values starting from 160 mmHg.